INTERESTED IN JOINING OUR TEAM?

 Position Descriptions:

-Group Leaders, hours approximately 8:10-4:50 (with break mid-day), are like Assistant Directors, responsible for reading and maintaining details in leadership handbook and in general helping support the site director in creating an incredible summer of magic and fun that makes each Monkey Business summer unforgettable for the campers, youth leaders and staff team.
+Group Leaders, hours approximately 8:10-4:50 (with break mid-day), are like Assistant Directors, responsible for reading and maintaining details in leadership materials and in general supporting the site director in all listed above.
 They sometimes step in to greet parents at drop-in or pick-up or become site director for the day.

 Counselors, hours approximately 8:10-4:50 (with break mid-day) bring caring, playful, and energetic vibe to co-create and assist in making an incredible summer program for the campers, youth leaders and staff team.
 They might help with set up and clean up, help with giving other staff breaks, and visit various sites.
-Our counselors are usually age 17+, occasionally age 16 if they have grown up at our camp and we have a larger team.
+Our counselors are usually age 17+, occasionally younger if they have grown up at our camp and we have a larger team.

 Special Guest/Staff Breaks/Sub: This is an 8:00-4:30 position (or could be less-see minimum hours below) position where you have one main group you are connected with to help staff have breaks mid day, and staff and youth leaders to have team meetings once a week.
 Ideal amount of hours for this position are either 8-4:30 or 8:30-5:00, with hour break daily, and the hour schedule depends on what group you are a part of.
 Minimum hours are 1st Monday of camp sessions to greet campers: 8:30-2:10, T-Th: 11:55-3:10 and M & F: 11:55-2:10.
 Let us know on application in note area what number of hours you would prefer.